• Skip to primary navigation

 the cake layers are covered with frosting

 Place the baked dough scraps in a food processor and blitz them into fine crumbs.
-You can add some roasted nuts and blitz them together for an extra texture and flavor.
+You can add some roasted nuts and blitz them together for extra texture and flavor.

 pastry scraps blitzed into crumbs